 Kotamo

 The Ko-ta-mo is a mix of three different instruments: koto, tambura and monochord.
 The monochord goes back to Pythagoras and is thus of European origin, the tambura is an Indian accompanying instrument and the koto is a Japanese melody instrument.
-So it’s a real multi-cultural instrument.

 The way of playing is relatively simple.
 From the first moment you can lure very beautiful sounds from the instrument.